asynchronous-flows/asyncflows/README.md

 # Examples

-The examples default to llama3, and assume [ollama](https://ollama.com/) is running locally.
+The examples default to Llama 3, and assume [Ollama](https://ollama.com/) is running locally.

+See [Setting up Ollama for Local Inference](#setting-up-ollama-for-local-inference) to setup Ollama.
-To use a different model or provider, see [Using Any Language Model](#using-any-language-model).
+See [Using Any Language Model](#using-any-language-model) to use a different model or provider.

 ## De Bono's Six Thinking Hats